 FAQS On Using Forage Crops As Livestock Feeds

-2. When Is The Best Time To Allow Cattle, Goat And Sheep Graze On Pasture?
+When Is The Best Time To Allow Cattle, Goats, And Sheep Graze On Pasture?

-The best time to allow cattle, goat, and sheep graze on pasture is after sunrise.
+The best time to allow cattle, goats, and sheep to graze on pasture is after sunrise.
 Why?

 Secondly, the moisture content of pasture crops is always very high during the early hours of the day.
 If your animals graze very early in the morning, they may likely develop bloat or diarrhea.
 Hours around 10 am are better for grazing.

-3. Does Cattle, Goat, And Sheep Love Wet Pasture Crops?
+Does Cattle, Goats, And Sheep Love Wet Pasture Crops?

 I would say NO because of the high moisture content of wet forages.
-Of course, if you serve them, they would eat it but it is detrimental to their wellbeing as they many develop bloat or diarrhea.
+Of course, if you serve them, they would eat it but it is detrimental to their well-being as they may develop bloat or diarrhea.

 Generally, the combination of these forage crops in a pasture makes the pasture very productive and rich nutritionally.
-You do not need to formulate any sophisticated diet to feed your cattle, goat or sheep nutritious feed; these forage crops in your pasture answers all questions regarding the nutritional needs of your flock.
+You do not need to formulate any sophisticated diet to feed your cattle, goat, or sheep nutritious feed; these forage crops in your pasture answer all questions regarding the nutritional needs of your flock.

 To cap it all on the nutritional benefits of these pasture crops; the nutrient composition of these crops varies with their level of maturity.
 Young pasture crops have high nutrient contents than matured forage crops, hence, it is recommended to harvest or graze animals on pasture at an interval of 6 weeks to enable the animals to get the best out of the pasture always.